Iran approves 7 for presidential vote, bars Rouhani allies - WTMJ

 Raisi wrote on Twitter — a service technically banned by Iran since the 2009 unrest that surrounded Ahmadinejad’s disputed re-election — that he wanted authorities to reconsider the decision to bar some of the candidates.

-“I have made contacts and I am holding consultations to make the election scene more competitive and participatory,” he wrote.
+“I have made contacts and I am holding consultations to make the election scene more competitive and participatory,” he said, though the disqualifications Tuesday only boosted the likelihood of him taking the presidency.

 As the head of the judiciary, Raisi oversees a justice system in Iran that remains one of the world’s top executioners.
 United Nations experts and others have criticized Iran for detaining dual nationals and those with ties abroad to be used as bargaining chips in negotiations with the West.